twilio-labs/function-templates/frontline-quickstart/README.md

-# Frontline Functions Quickstart
+# Frontline Serverless Quickstart

+## What is this?
-Creates 1 function for each callback needed to setup Frontline features.
+This is the code that we use for the [Frontline Serverless Quickstart](https://www.twilio.com/docs/frontline/serverless-quickstart).
+It's intended to be deployed to [Twilio Functions](https://www.twilio.com/docs/runtime/functions), whereit ceates one function for each callback needed to setup Frontline features.

-This is intended to be used as the Integration Service of a Frontline instance.
+This is intended to be used as the [Integration Service of a Frontline instance](https://www.twilio.com/docs/frontline/frontline-integration-service).

 ## Pre-requisites